Chapter 05 — A Quiet and Lonely Castle

 Zoë’s attention was already elsewhere, looking at the rest of the town—or more accurately, the empty space where the town had once stood.
 It looked like Natalie had cleared out the rubble, and only the plots where houses once stood remained, surrounded by dirt and paved roads.
 On the opposite side of the town from the castle stood the only remaining structure—the old library, half caved-in, the last vestige of the old Rallsburg.

 The castle’s exactly where her house was… Zoë realized with a start.
 She’d studied the map of Rallsburg once out of idle curiosity, and it popped back into her head as she looked across its remnants.
 Natalie built her new home atop the ruins of her old.

 ”Come,” said Rook again.
 Their eyes snapped back to her, gesturing for them to keep moving.

 Melody started forward as if a zombie, walking across the tall grass, her hair blown around by a sudden wind.
 The trees whistled and bent around them, only adding to the foreboding sense of danger.
 An eerie unease crept through Zoë’s body, seeping into her skin.

 The whole town was empty and deadly silent.
 As they passed through the huge gate, a portcullis hanging above their heads waiting to crash down, Zoë didn’t see a single person inside the castle grounds either.
-All that stood to great them was an enormous golden mountain lion, casually prowling the space within the walls.
+All that stood to greet them was an enormous golden mountain lion, casually prowling the space within the walls.